HACHIX-CORPORATION/LEDGO/README.md

 - Python: 3.11 (Anaconda framework if possible)

 # Support
 We are very interested in incorporating relevant and meaningful improvements and bug fixes.
 If you have such, please don't hesiate to contact us or make a pull request.
-Due to the lack of resources, we may or may not answer to trivial questions in Issues.
+Due to the lack of resources, we may or may not answer questions in Issues.

 # LICENSE
 This software is released under a dual license scheme.
 Users may use it under GPLv3(see LICENSE.md) or obtain a commercial license.